GoogleCloudPlatform/gcp-service-broker/docs/classes/google-cloudsql-postgres.md

     * The string must match the regular expression `^[0-9][0-9]*$`.
  * `availability_type` _string_ - Availability type specifies whether the instance serves data from multiple zones.
 Default: `ZONAL`.
     * The value must be one of: [REGIONAL ZONAL].
- * `private_network` _string_ - The private network to attach to.
-If specified the instance will only be accessible on the VPC.
-Default: ``.
-    * Examples: [projects/my-project/global/networks/default].

 ## Binding